nmenny/Audioctopus/README.md

 - `playlist-name`: the name of the playlist to remove.

-Warnings: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.
+**Warnings**: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.

 Result: